 Not only do families have the first-hand experience with this, so do those who care for those inflicted.

-Many assisted living facilities have memory care units which specialize with those suffering from Alzheimer’s or other forms of dementia.
-For those who have more advanced needs nursing home or memory care facilities are available.
+Many assisted living facilities have memory care units that specialize with those who have Alzheimer’s or other forms of dementia.
+For those who have more advanced needs, nursing home or memory care facilities are available.
 These facilities can be very costly.

 Cost of Care Varies Depending on Location